 [Update Sept 14: what this space for some exciting announcements coming soon!]

 Current questions that we are actively exploring:

 - The benefits (and risks) to society and how to measure these.

 - Balancing the need for privacy and security against other needs such as the need for accessibility, and availability.

 - Incentivising agencies and organisations to share their data.

 - Empowering intermediaries to add value to public data.

 - Consolidation of best practice frameworks for data strategy, governance and risk management.

 - Data as an Asset – How does it differ to other asset classes.
 Implications for governance, risk management, accounting standards, mergers and acquisitions.

-- How can these platforms be leveraged to help solve public policy problems?
+- How can mass collaboration platforms be used to help solve public policy problems?

-Please feel free to connect – my email is julian at opendataconnect.com
+- Please feel free to connect – julian at opendataconnect.com